WWMB/Lapis-Bot-Rewrite/README.md

 ### Contributing
 If you're feeling kind and you see a bug or issue that you can fix, feel free to make modifications and submit a pull request!

+### Focus of this branch
+* Obtaining functional saving and loading of the data files for the bot while using discord.py's task system, all the while fixing and improving old code.
+* The file setup.py may be changed with this branch, as saveload.py and setup.py are closely related.
+* Once these are achieved, it will be merged back into the master branch.